JuliaMusic/PortMidi.jl/README.md

 A Julia wrapper for the C library [PortMidi](https://github.com/PortMidi/portmidi).
 See the [C documentation](https://portmidi.github.io/portmidi_docs/) for a list of functions.

-_This wrapper is work in progress.
-As this is just a hobby for me, I am also happy to hand over the repository to more suitable hands._
+_This wrapper is work in progress._

 ## Example